What Do You Say to a Naked Lady?: Reception

 Roger Greenspun of The New York Times reported that although "a few naked ladies do appear," the film "is mostly given over to verbal teases, to more or less straight interviews about sex, and to tributes to the cuteness of little kids."
-Greenspun noted that the film usually "tries milking laughs from the device of asking expert opinion of people who don't know what they are talking about.
+Greenspun said the film usually "tries milking laughs from the device of asking expert opinion of people who don't know what they are talking about.
 The results range from the dully ridiculous to the unspeakably vulgar.
 At its lowest moment, the film allows three loud, stupid, ugly old women to discuss their reactions to (I believe) 'I Am Curious (Yellow).'"
 Variety wrote, "This could have been done as well with suggested nudity or even partial exposure, but Funt confronts several supposedly uninformed individuals with a completely naked female as they're emerging from an elevator.
 The results, initially, are funny, but quickly reach the point of seeming repetitious."
 Gene Siskel of the Chicago Tribune gave the film 3 stars out of 4 and wrote that he was not looking forward to seeing it because "I expected a peep show.
 Instead, I found 'Naked Lady' to be a fresh look at stale attitudes."
 Kevin Thomas of the Los Angeles Times wondered what took Funt so long to do a project like this one, but now that he had, "the results not surprisingly are hilarious beyond anything he could dare present on television."
-Gary Arnold of The Washington Post noted, "As a sex survey, the film is inconclusive and only sporadically funny, but Funt has probably hit on the kind of exploitation movie that will appeal to the broad popular audience."
+Gary Arnold of The Washington Post wrote, "As a sex survey, the film is inconclusive and only sporadically funny, but Funt has probably hit on the kind of exploitation movie that will appeal to the broad popular audience."
 Brian Davis of The Monthly Film Bulletin wrote, "Funt's initial idea of confronting office workers with a completely naked woman is undeniably diverting, but the potential of this particular notion is strictly limited, and his subsequent devices for causing innocent citizens sexual embarrassment become increasingly desperate."